Updated June 8, 2021

 Have you been diving in the Abrolhos National Marine Park before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

-Abrolhos Scuba Diving – Abrolhos National Marine Park
+Diving in Abrolhos Brazil – Abrolhos National Marine Park

 Island fauna includes lizards, spiders, invasive rats, and birds including masked and white-bellied boobies, frigates, and white atobas, birds that dive to depths of 8 meters (25 feet) to fish.
 Besides seeking food and shelter, many including frigate birds nest on the steep sides of Redonda Island which is also visited in the spring by nesting loggerhead turtles.

 With its volcanic terrain, drop-offs and caverns, mangrove forests, and coral reefs, the Abrolhos Islands have abundant and diverse marine life.
 In the South Atlantic, you won’t be astounded by the richness or diversity of the corals like you might be in Southeast Asia or even the Caribbean, but you can look for 19 coral species including endemic brain coral, black coral, fire coral, soft corals, and large gorgonians.